UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_8.md

 Are there any unique features you guys are the most excited about for people to try out?

-#### **Answer:**
+### **Answer:**

 **Mark:** I guess we could all answer this.

 My favourite is the Auction House.
 When Justin 3Lau did his Auction, I thought it was a cool style.
 I thought this could be a creative, useful tool.
 But the fact that we put a 0% fee on top of it and you can sell anything, I think it's going to spark more.
 I don't want to say it's going to fire up the NFT market, but imagine if we could go out here and test, you can personally go and market your own Auction, and you get your own personal auction link.
-We're letting you create a landing page on the interface that allows you to create your own little auction page.
+We're letting you create a landing page on the interface that allows you to create a personal auction page.

 You have your link, and you can send it to people, and you can promote it.
-I want to sell my Gold Board Ape or sell this one-to-one piece of art that I've been working on.
-I think something that doesn't exist right now in the NFT Marketplace where an Artist or a Collector can go out there and test the market.
+I want to sell my Gold Bored Ape or sell this one-of-one (1/1) piece of art that I've been working on.
+I think it's something that doesn't exist right now in the NFT Marketplace— an Artist or a Collector can properly test the market of their work.

-We honestly understand that a 0% fee is crazy when some people think about it.
+We understand that a 0% fee is crazy when some people think about it.
 We're doing it because, first off, we just wanted to build an Auction House where Artists could go and test how much their work is worth.
-We didn't think that testing a market.
-We didn't think that we needed to take a fee for that.
+We didn't think that testing a market— we didn't think that we needed to take a fee for that.
 But we, as a team, could justify taking a small fee on a secondary sale.
-We just left it as is on the Auction.
-You can just auction NFT on the Auction House, but you have to take your risk.
+We left it as is on the Auction.
+(0%)

+You can auction an NFT on the Auction House, but you have to take a risk to discover the value.
 Sometimes, it may not even sell for the floor price when auctioning something.
 I don't know if that happens in NFTs.
 I know it used to happen in sports card auctions when Algy and I used to be buying sports cards.

-**Ryan:** It was selling it below what you're comfortable selling it for, which is nice.
+**Ryan:** You can set a reserve on the auctions to avoid the risk of selling it below what you're comfortable selling it for, which is nice.

 **Mark:** Yeah.
 You have your reserves for sure.

-**Ryan:** One of the features I'm excited about is the collection wide bidding because
+**Ryan:** One of the features I'm excited about is the collection wide bidding

-1. That's on-chain, and then
+Two reasons;

+1. Bids are on-chain
-2. I think NFT prices are determined by sellers because of all orders or the sell-side.
-I'm excited to see buyers take some power back.
+2. NFT prices are determined by sellers
+   - Most orders are the sell-side. 📉
+   - I'm excited to see buyers take some power back. 📈

 That'll be cool.

 **Mark:** Algy, do you want to chime in?

-**Algy:** I was honestly reading something in our slack.
-What were you guys just saying?

-**Mark:** What's your favourite feature that you're looking forward to on the Universe Marketplace?
+What's your favourite feature that you're looking forward to on the Universe Marketplace?

 **Algy:** I just went to this FLUF event in Austin.
 I was able to link with a ton of Artists and Performers.
 I was able to educate so many big-name people and their management about how NFTs will work on Universe.
 How it's going to work is you're going to be able to mint if you're an artist and don't have Dev talent.
 Our goal is to eventually set up for you to be able to mint on decentralized contracts that you own.
 You'll be able to mint your NFTs in whatever way you want.
 You'll be able to do that easily with even a large amount of art.
 These tools will take time, but eventually, we want Artists to have a way to mint any drop they want and sell it however they want on our site.
 And if you're a big Artist and you want to do your one-on-one, you don't even have to worry about auctioning when you auction it; you don't have to worry about fees because there we also tools for artists.